Blue cod: Identification

 Parapercis colias female showing brown colour phase, details of the eye and lips.

 Parapercis colias are protogynous hermaphrodites, which means they have both female and male reproductive organs at the beginning and some females change sex to males later in their life.
 P. colias is a marine bottom dwelling fish that is found in coastal New Zealand waters.
-Their colouring varies on age and sex.
+Their colouring varies by age and sex.
 Juveniles start off being generally pale in colour and have two long dark stripes along the sides which will turn brown and barely distinguishable when they become middle-sized fish.
 As they mature with a body length over 25 cm, both sexes would have a blueish-grey dorsal with a white underside.
 Females have a tinge of orange and there is a trend for them to become green when they grow larger.
 Brownish pigments can be found at the base of pectoral fin.
 On the other hand, adult males have distinctive blue-grey colour coat with greenish sides and a golden brown line can be found above each eye.
 Body length of P. colias is about 30–40 cm in general, but can up to 60 cm and their weight is 0.8–1.5 kg in general, but can up to 3 kg.
 Males tend to be larger than females.
 They can live up to 32 years old.

 Heads of P. colias are prominent and rounded with scales.
 They have a plump shaped body covered with firm scales.
 Above their non expanded cheeks are two large lateral eyes which can rotate independently, this allows them to see almost everywhere around them.
 P. colias possess a terminal mouth with bulbous lips.
 Their pelvic fins are generally placed forward on the throat with brown dots appear underneath it.
 There is a single horizontal stripe where ten to twelve scales above across their side of the body.
 The anterior section of their dorsal fin is small and short, followed by fins with five short spines.
 In contrast their second dorsal is long.
 A key used in an article of Cantwell can distinguish P. colias from other parapercids.
 Key features are listed below: